 Hours, Directions & Maps

-The Park is open year round from 8:00am to dusk.
+The Park is open year round from 8:00am to dusk to our members.

 The beach opens on the Saturday after Memorial Day and will be open daily through Labor Day.
 Swimming hours are 10:00am to 7:45pm in June and July and 10:00am to 7:30pm in August.